RavanH/xml-sitemap-feed/readme.txt

 1. If you _do not use fancy URL's_ or you have WordPress installed in a _subdirectory_, a dynamic **robots.txt will NOT be generated**.
 You'll have to create your own and upload it to your site root!
 See FAQ's.

-2. On large sites, it is advised to use a good caching plugin like **WP Super Cache**, **Quick Cache** or **W3 Total Cache** to improve your site _and_ sitemap performance.
+2. On large sites, it is advised to use a good caching plugin like **WP Super Cache**, **Quick Cache**, **W3 Total Cache** or another to improve your site _and_ sitemap performance.

 = Features =

 **XML Sitemap**

-* Sitemap Index with optional inclusion of sitemaps for post types, categories and tags.
+* Sitemap Index with optional inclusion of sitemaps for custom post types, categories and tags.
 * Sitemap with custom URLs optional.
 * Custom/static sitemaps can be added to the index.
 * Completely **automatic** post URL _priority_ and _change frequency_ calculation based on post age and comment and trackback activity.